Corporate Strategic Plan

 - Council endorses schematic design for renovations to the Council Chamber (Pickering Civic Complex)(External link), authorizing staff to proceed with next steps related to building and construction requirements.

-Strategic Focus - Help business to succeed and add innovation and value
+Strategic Focus: Help business to succeed and add innovation and value

 Council endorses the Community Visitor Plan(External link), which will serve as a guide to City staff, local business, tourism attractions and regional partners in welcoming visitors to Pickering and offering them an opportunity to enjoy all our city has to offer.